Benex254/FastAnime/README.md

 #### download subcommand

 Download anime to watch later dub or sub with this one command.
-Its optimized for scripting due to fuzzy matching.
+Its optimized for scripting due to fuzzy matching; basically you don't have to manually select search results.
 So every step of the way has been and can be automated.
+Uses a list slicing syntax similar to that of python as the value for the `-r` option.

 > [!NOTE]
 >